top of page

 Looking at the Big Picture - Rethinking Our Relationship with Alcohol

 Knowing all this, what can we do?
 It's not necessarily about quitting cold turkey.
-It's about being mindful of how much we drink and how often.
-It's about finding healthier ways to deal with stress and social pressures.
-And it's about supporting those who struggle with alcohol, understanding that it's not just a simple choice for many.
+It's more important to be mindful of how much we drink and how often.
+We need to find healthier ways to deal with stress and social pressures.
+We need to find compassion for those who struggle with alcohol, understand that it's not just a simple choice for many, and help support them.

 There's a bigger role for awareness campaigns and support systems.
 We need to talk more openly about alcohol's effects and provide better support for those dealing with its impacts.
 Whether it's through healthcare, community programs, or just being there for a friend, we all have a part to play.